 Sting looked like he may join him until Uncensored on March 16, when he attacked Hall, Nash and Savage to reveal his allegiance was still with World Championship Wrestling.
 Commissioner JJ Dillon attempted to get Sting to sign a contract to return to the ring and failed, until offering him a shot at Hogan for the World Heavyweight Title.
 The match – Sting’s first in over eighteen months – took place at Starrcade, the company’s biggest pay-per-view in history on December 28, 1997.

-He initially lost the match when Hogan hit the leg drop and referee Nick Patrick counted three.
-However, in what would be one of wrestling’s most infamous botches, Patrick had meant to do a fast-count to favour Hogan (Patrick had formerly been a referee for the nWo), but instead did a regulation three.
-New company arrival Bret Hart – who had earlier been the special referee for the Bischoff/Larry Zybyszko bout – ordered the match be restarted due to the ‘fast count.’
-Not long after, Sting made Hogan submit to the Scorpion Deathlock and was engulfed by the entire locker room.
+He initially lost the match when Hogan hit the leg drop and referee Nick Patrick counted three (the saga of which can be read in more detail in our Starrcade Shutdown article).
+New company arrival Bret Hart – who had earlier been the special referee for the Bischoff/Larry Zybyszko bout – ordered the match be restarted due to the “fast count.”
+Sting went on to make Hogan submit to the Scorpion Deathlock to win the World Title.

 Savage challenged Sting for the title and defeated him at Spring Stampede on April 19, after help from Nash.
 A civil war in the nWo erupted when Savage challenged Hogan for the leadership; on the May 4 Nitro after Savage lost the title to Hogan, a red-and-black nWo Wolfpac was formed by Savage, Nash and Konnan.
 Both nWo Wolfpac and the now-called nWo Hollywood wanted Sting in their ranks leading into Slamboree on May 17, as Sting and The Giant were set to take on Hall and Nash for the Tag Team Titles.